OH (216) 956-3246 FL (941) 779-8195

 Eligible Family Members

-In most states, eligibility to file is limited to close family members or the deceased’s personal representative.
-Generally, the following individuals may have standing to claim on behalf of the deceased a wrongful death claim:
+In most states, who is eligible is mostly limited to close family members, or the deceased personal representatives.
+Here are the most common cases of individuals who may have standing to claim a wrongful death in the name of the deceased.

 • Surviving spouse: Usually first in priority